 Now that we’re in the heart of summer, your carpet may be taking a beating.
 Summertime means a variety of stains, from grass stains and pet accidents to barbecue sauce and Kool-Aid.

 Never fear!
+It’s time to tackle some carpet cleaning chores.
 We’ll help you get them out.
 Here’s a breakdown of common summer carpet stains and how to treat them.

 (1) Pet Stains